I want Raspberry Pi now! Can’t wait to bake!

 - Samba server (not the fastest thing in the world!
 But something that can hold patches, updates, and drivers when i’m repairing other peoples PC’s)

 - TFTP server (same as the samba reasons.
-TFTP i use to PXE boot environments on my fedora core box for testing out different things on PC’s that I am repairing.)
+TFTP we use to PXE boot environments on my fedora core box for testing out different things on PC’s that I am repairing.)

 And there’s some stuff that I’d love to get going and really hope I can (with enough compiling and trial and error)

-And of course, there’s things I -wish- I could do with the Raspi.. but it would take me a very long time and a lot of programming skill which I simply do not have like the following.
+And of course, there are things I -wish- I could do with the Raspi.. but it would take me a very long time and a lot of programming skill which I simply do not have like the following.